ColleagueRiley/X11-Drag-n-Drop/README.md

 These generic `Xdnd` atoms are messages sent by the source window except for `XdndStatus`.

-`XdndEnter`, is used when the drop has entered the target window `XdndPosition` is used to update the target window on the position of the drop `XdndStatus` is used to tell the source window that the target has received the message.
+`XdndEnter`, is used when the drop has entered the target window.\
+`XdndPosition` is used to update the target window on the position of the drop.\
+`XdndStatus` is used to tell the source window that the target has received the message.\
-`XdndLeave` is used when the drop has left the target window `XdndDrop` is used when the drop has been dropped into the target window `XdndFinished` is used when the drop has been finished
+`XdndLeave` is used when the drop has left the target window.\
+`XdndDrop` is used when the drop has been dropped into the target window.\
+`XdndFinished` is used when the drop has been finished.\

 ```c
 const Atom XdndEnter = XInternAtom(display, "XdndEnter", False);